mstksg/inCode/copy/entries/nixify-blog.md

 [dhall]: https://dhall-lang.org/
 [shake]: https://shakebuild.com/

-As you can see, I sort of used my blog as a playground to apply new ideas I've learned and to build familiarity with them, and I have some fun refactoring every couple of years because Haskell is so fun to refactor.
+As you can see, I sort of use my blog as a playground to apply new ideas I'm learning build familiarity with them, and I have some fun refactoring every couple of years because Haskell is so fun to refactor.

 However, the current state of things is kind of a monster to build.
 First, you have to have purescript *and* npm *and* bower (for general javascript